jborlik/AdventOfCode2020/README.md

 * Day 6:  Used a dict to accumulate values, to help with uniqueness.
 This was a bit more work in part 1, but made part 2 easier.
 Part 1: 00:11:27, rank 4294.
 Part 2: 00:18:48, rank 3392.
 * Day 7:  This one had more typing.
 Built a tree with nodes that contained pointers up and down.
 Part 1 counted up the tree, and part 2 counted down the tree.
 Part 1:  00:45:08, rank 4076.
 Part 2: 00:55:52, rank 2981.
 * Day 8:  List of operations that alter a state variable and an op pointer.
 Classic AoC.
 Took a bit to get the machinery in place.
 Part 2 involved trying to find a single op that was corrupted and resulting in an infinite loop.
 It took me a bit to realize that one could just brute force it...
 Just iterate through each line, alter it, re-try the program and stop if the program completes.
 Part 1: 00:19:54, rank 5264.
 Part 2: 00:41:43, rank 4602.
+* Day 9:  Part 1 used itertools.permutations check for validity over a moving window of a list.
+Part 2 iterated over the list again, to find a contiguous window that summed to a value.
+Brute force seemed good enough.
+Part 1: 00:12:09 rank 2879.
+Part 2: 00:24:01 rank 3033.

 ## See previous work at: